 Public Access Defibrillation (PAD) Program

 The Round Rock ISD AED program, or PAD program, was created in order to improve the chance of survival from sudden cardiac arrest.
-Currently, there are over 115 AED’s distributed throughout the district, and are located on all campuses and in major district business centers.
-The district’s PAD program is maintained through combined efforts of the district nurses and the Risk Management & Compliance staff.
+Currently, there are over 115 AED’s distributed throughout the District, and are located on all campuses and in major district business centers.
+The District’s PAD program is maintained through combined efforts of the district nurses and the Risk Management & Compliance staff.

 Please complete the release form that must be signed in order for the district to release the AED data logs to the treating doctor.
-(Link to release form)

 If you have any questions regarding the program or the AED’s used throughout the district, please feel free to contact us.

-RRISD Driver’s/Auto Insurance
+Round Rock ISD Driver’s/Auto Insurance

 If a Round Rock ISD employee is driving a district-owned vehicle and has an accident please follow these procedures, fill out the auto accident form, and submit it along with photos of both vehicles to the Director of Risk Management as soon as possible.